 New York City inspects scales and measuring devices used by retail stores, including grocery stores and bodegas, and airports to make sure they are accurate.
 All markets must have a scale in their prepackaged food section.

 Businesses can request scale inspections online or by fax.

 The City will notify you of your inspection date within 15 days of receiving your scale inspection request (5 days if you have a previously condemned scale).
-A City inspector will visit your business location unless you are a Mobile Vendor (Mobile Vendors must bring their scales to the Department of Consumer Affairs Testing Station).
+A City inspector will visit your business location unless you are a Mobile Vendor (Mobile Vendors must bring their scales to the Department of Consumer and Worker Protection Testing Station).
 The average inspection time is 15 to 30 minutes per scale.

 The City will place a current official seal on scales that pass inspection.
 You cannot use scales that fail inspection.

 Fee amounts for scales inspected by the Department of Consumer and Worker Protection are below.